 For additional help during power consumption planning, hardware vendors provide power consumption data for their products through fact sheets and configuration tools.
-Tripp Lite has a load calculator that can simplify the estimation process.
+Tripp Lite by Eaton has a load calculator that can simplify the estimation process.
 This calculator provides power consumption data for a wide variety of servers.
-With this information, you can confirm that your UPS hardware can effectively support any server or connected device hardware.
+You can confirm that your UPS hardware can effectively support any server or connected device hardware.

 There are plenty of resources available for assessing a server's energy efficiency.
 Regardless of which methods you choose, be sure to enable the OS' power management features.
 Without this management function, you circumvent any server energy-saving capabilities or reporting features.